wmheid/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_10_AzureADAuthenticationForWindowsAndLinuxVM.md

     - **Assign access to**: User, group, service principal, or managed identity

 1. For detailed steps, see Assign Azure roles using the Azure portal.

+Shouldn't there be steps for test the login at this point so that one understands how this is different that standard RDP configuration?